Jcabs129/VC-test/README.md

 # VC Tech Test - Playwright Automation

+## Overview

+This project uses Playwright for UI e2e tests written in javascript.
+If any tests fail, the Playwright HTML reporter will automatically open at the end of the run, displaying a recording and screenshot at located bottom of the page.

+I've also added a try/catch block with error logging in the negative test (restaurantVoucher.page.js) to ensure we capture precise error messages, which helps speed up debugging.

+In the `package.json`, I’ve added scripts to assist with debugging, running the UI tests, and launching the browser in headed or headless mode.
+These are explained under the Available Scripts section.
+Make sure to run them using the `npm run` command.

 ### Requirements

 - Runnable through the command line
 - One test that successfully performs a search for offers in local restaurants in London, on any given day, for an given number of people.
 - One test that fails (on purpose!) and will provide useful data for debugging (think logs, screenshots, videos, etc.)
 - Written in JavaScript

 ## Table of Contents